Dear Families and Volunteers-

 Family Matters is a one-day workshop for children who are Deaf or Hard of Hearing and their families.
 This is a unique experience as the entire family is invited to join in the fun - including parents and siblings.
 Separate sessions are designed for parents and children of all ages - including childcare for our youngest attendees.
 Children have the opportunity meet others who use sign language, hearing aids, and cochlear implants.
 Siblings with typical hearing also have the chance to meet others with the similar experience of growing up in a family of a child with special needs.
-In 2018, 129 parents and 148 children attended the conference, representing about 80 families from counties all across the state of Michigan.
+In 2019, 146 adults and 173 children attended the Family Matters! event representing about 85 families of children who are Deaf or Hard of Hearing from counties all across Michigan.
 This year we hope to meet even more families.

 All Volunteers will be provided with a T-shirt to wear the day of the event.
 Beverages, snacks, and lunch will be available throughout the day.

-You will be asked to give consent for Permission to Perform a Backgound Check and Consent to Photograph/Video and Use during the volunteer Registration Process.
+You will be asked to give consent for Permission to Perform a Background Check and Consent to Photograph/Video and Use during the volunteer Registration Process.

 Help take care of our littlest attendees by lending a hand in the childcare room under the supervision of licensed childcare providers.